CNA-Tech/PKS-Ninja/LabGuides/Lab1-IntroToKubernetes/readme.md

 </details>
 <br/>

-5.1.4 Use kubectl to view the deployment, replica set and pod objects with the following commands:
+5.1.4 View the deployment, replica set and pod objects with the following commands:

 ``` bash
 kubectl get pods